-- Democratic Party (excluding leaners)
+- Democratic Party

-- Republican Party (excluding leaners)
+- Republican Party

 - Other

-For the RBS sample, the cells were the same as the sampling strata.
+For the RBS sample, the cells were a cross of geographic area, party registration as recorded in the L2 voter file, and modeled 2024 vote.

 Within each cell, an adjustment factor was calculated as the inverse of the design-weighted AAPOR Response Rate 3 (RR3).
 This includes an eligibility adjustment reflecting the estimated percentage of each adjustment cell that were registered voters.